 First Wednesdays Bulk Trash: Curbside

 Major household goods and other bulk trash are picked up curbside the first Wednesday of every month except January and February.
 Refrigerators must have the doors removed.
 Let the Village Manager know if you are planning on leaving out a refrigerator so she can notify our contractor.
-Bulk trash bulk trash excludes toxic waste, firewood, partially full oil paint cans, tires, batteries and gas powered tools or propane canisters
+Bulk trash excludes toxic waste, firewood, partially full oil paint cans, tires, batteries and gas powered tools or propane canisters